mui/material-ui/docs/src/pages/demos/menus/menus.md

 <p class="description">Menus display a list of choices on temporary surfaces.</p>

 A [Menu](https://material.io/design/components/menus.html) displays a list of choices on a temporary surface.
-They appear when users interact with a button, action, or other control.
+It appears when the user interacts with a button, or other control.

 ## Simple Menu